o1243535241/O/readme.txt

 O what if pentagram is 5 circles one in one .... if O is symbols of  cycle word maybe this circles with data spins first 3 then 5241 .... maybe if send "data" must be "play" and result is "same data" but "play" maybe alg how we understodd words....

+O what if drop make O will be 12453 its pentagram walks in revert.

 #ai #agi #asi
 #O #it #web #BooleanLogic
 #BooleanGame